Factbox - Key policies of Austria's conservative/far-right coalition

-VIENNA (Reuters) - The leader of Austria’s main conservative party, Sebastian Kurz, said he had reached a deal to form a governing coalition with Heinz-Christian Strache’s far-right Freedom Party (FPO).

-The two declined to provide immediate details on their coalition agreement, reached after less than two months of talks, that will make Austria the only western European country with a far-right party in government.
-They were due to hold a news conference at 4 p.m.
-(1500 GMT).
+VIENNA (Reuters) - Ministers from Austria’s main conservative People’s Party (OVP) and the anti-immigration Freedom Party (FPO) were sworn in on Monday, making it the only western European country with a far-right component in its governing coalition.

-Below are some of the policies that Kurz’s People’s Party (OVP) and the FPO have already agreed on.
+Below are some of the policies that new chancellor Sebastian Kurz’s OVP and Heinz-Christian Strache’s FPO have already agreed on.

 ** Oppose deeper political integration among EU members states, seek to have more powers returned to national governments.
 Oppose Turkey’s bid to join the EU.